 Below you can see what an XML sitemap for WordPress posts could look like:

-- You can submit all the individual pages of your website
+- You can specifically submit all individual pages of your website

-- You can monitor submission and indexing on Google and Bing
+- You can monitor the submission and indexing at Google and Bing

 - You can also submit pages that are not directly accessible